 - 📌 La Mola, quietest town on Formentera

-- 📌 San Ferrán de ses Roques
+- 📌 San Ferrán de ses Roques, hippy neighbohood in Formentera

 - 📌 Cala Saona, the beautiful beach of Formentera

-Best Areas to Stay in Formentera Map
+📌 8 Best Areas to Stay in Formentera, Spain for tourist

+The ferry from Ibiza docks at La Savina on the northwest coast but it is just a short transfer to Es Pujols.
 Es Pujols differs from most resorts worldwide in that it is both calm and elegant.
 You will even find it easy to get to know locals and the advantages that can produce.

-However, by day, many tourists can enjoy a range of water sports with kayaks for rent and sailing tours are very popular.
+However, by day, many tourists can enjoy a range of water sports with kayaks for rent, and sailing tours are very popular.

 Best Places to stay in Es Pujols:

-Best budget hotel: Hotel Levante is a superb, modern hotel, featuring a collection of staff that speak a variety of languages, including English, Spanish, German, Italian and Portuguese, to make sure people from all over the world can feel at home.
-With a beautiful pool, sun terrace and buffet breakfast on offer, you’re guaranteed to have a good time, whatever your background.
+budget ($): Hotel Levante this hotel has staffs that speak a variety of languages, including English, Spanish, German, Italian and Portuguese, to make sure people from all over the world can feel at home.
+With a beautiful pool, free car parking, a sun terrace and buffet breakfas.🔍FIND BEST HOTELS IN ES PỤJOLS

 This area is not as busy as some other parts of Formentera so it is possible to avoid crowds even on such a relatively small island.
 Some of the beaches are better for swimming than others because of their sandy seabeds.
 There three to look at first are Es Copinar, Es Arenals, and Ca Mari.